 As you have likely heard, Local 871 is currently reaching out to Commercial Production Coordinators who we believe are covered by the IATSE Commercial Agreement.
-If you are a Commercial Production Coordinator and want information about this campaign, please contact Leslie Simon at email@example.com.
+If you are a Commercial Production Coordinator and want information about this campaign, please contact Crystal Hopkins at firstname.lastname@example.org.

 Read the latest update here...